BetterDiscord/docs/docs/api/bdapi.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-node|HTMLElement|Node to be observed callback|function|Function to run when fired
+node|HTMLElement|Node to be observed callback|function|Function to run when removed

 **Returns:** `void`
 ___